-Similar to the methods of Minnis et al. (1998), the cloud emittance models used by NCOMP comprise a set of coefficients that were calculated for the GOES 3.9-, 10.8- and 12- μ m channels.
-While the GOES channel characteristics vary from the analogous ABI channels (7, 14 and 15), the quality of the retrieved parameters is thought to be sufficient for the purposes of testing NCOMP using SEVIRI data.
+Similar to the methods of Minnis et al. (1998), the cloud emittance models used by NCOMP comprise a set of coefficients that were calculated for the MODIS 3.7-μm channel and the GOES 10.8- and 12-μm channels.
+While the MODIS and GOES channel characteristics vary from the analogous VIIRS channels, the quality of the retrieved parameters is thought to be sufficient for the purposes of testing NCOMP using SNPP VIIRS data.
 The effective emittance, which includes the effects of both scattering and absorption, is used instead of the absorption emittance to maximize the accuracy of the simulated radiances.
 For each set of water droplet and ice crystal models and for the aforementioned wavelengths, the following regression formula was fitted to effective emittances computed using radiances calculated with the adding-doubling radiative transfer model of Minnis et al. (1993):